 If your new baby has already tried sleeping on their front and prefers it, you will need to teach them to sleep on their back instead.
 Persevere with putting them down for sleep on their back whilst they are awake and they will eventually adjust and change sleeping positions

 If your baby is still struggling to adapt, you may want to try swaddling your baby.
 Swaddling is an age old practice used to help newborn babies settle and promote better sleep.
-Despite ongoing debate there is no conclusive evidence to suggest that swaddling correctly increases the chance of SIDS.
-To find out more about swaddling and the correct way to swaddle safely, read this blog post here – should I swaddle my baby, how to swaddle a baby and more
+To find out more about swaddling and the correct way to swaddle, read this blog post here – should I swaddle my baby, how to swaddle a baby and more

 We hope you have found this blog post useful.
 If you are at all concerned about your baby's sleep position you should always speak with your paediatrician or NHS professional for further advice, there are also lots of great resources available at The Lullaby Trust.